Methodology · Last updated June 8, 2026

 Markets we do not cover

-Player-level props, asian handicap, draw-no-bet derivatives, in-play markets.
+Player props, Asian handicap, draw-no-bet derivatives, in-play markets.
 The engine is a pre-match instrument.

 Selected reading.